loadsmart/culture/practices/README.md

 ### Task Breakdown

-Break down tasks into sub-tasks.
+Break down the work into smaller and meaningful tasks.
 It helps us get started,
 and know when we are really done.